gggliuye/VIO/docs/Prepare.rst

 .. image:: images/blurNonblur.PNG
+   :width: 80%
    :align: center

-To analysis the motion blurry and the algorithms made to solve it, we made our own data set of 140 images (of size 640 times 480) with 70 blurred images and 70 non blur images.
+**Data set** ： To analysis the motion blurry and the algorithms made to solve it, we made our own data set of 140 images (of size 640 times 480) with 70 blurred images and 70 non blur images.
 Two example images are shown above. (left: non blur image , right : motion blurred image)

 .. [#] Lovegrove S, Patron-Perez A, Sibley G. Spline Fusion: A continuous-time representation for visual-inertial fusion with application to rolling shutter cameras[C]//BMVC.
 2013, 2(5): 8.